 West Pasco Habitat for Humanity, Inc. is a non-profit, Christian organization working to eliminate substandard, inadequate housing and homelessness.
 It is our mission to build decent, affordable houses with community partners and qualified families.

-In the midst of a county wide housing crisis, millions of families still live in dangerous, unhealthy housing, struggling every day just to survive.
+In the midst of a county wide housing crisis, millions of individuals and families still live in dangerous, unhealthy housing, struggling every day just to survive.
 For them, West Habitat for Humanity’s self-help housing program is a beacon of hope.
 West Pasco Habitat for Humanity builds simple and affordable homes in partnership with those in need of decent housing.
-Families purchase the homes through no profit mortgages.
+Prospective homeowners purchase the homes through no profit mortgages.

-West Pasco Habitat builds houses alongside families who demonstrate need and willingness to partner with Habitat.
+West Pasco Habitat builds houses alongside those who demonstrate need and willingness to partner with Habitat.
 Families invest hundreds of hours of their own “sweat-equity” labor into the houses.
 Their monthly mortgage payments help fund the construction of more houses.
-Inadequate shelter binds a family in struggle.
+Inadequate shelter binds them into struggle.
 A Habitat home frees them to enjoy self-reliance and self-respect.
 Children benefit, neighborhoods are changed and communities are improved.

 Modeled on biblical principles, Habitat’s solution to the blight of substandard housing is popular with people from many political, professional, ethnic, religious and economic backgrounds. this is the essence of Habitat – inviting diverse individuals to find common ground through using a hammer and sharing a goal, building relationships as well as houses.